Berlin Alexanderplatz (1929) by Alfred Döblin

 Images of sacrifice run throughout the narrative, from a harrowing and realistic description of a slaughterhouse to a reenactment of Abraham’s decision to sacrifice his son, with each interlude coming at moments when Franz is in Berlin and about to have a transformative encounter that will crush him even lower.
 He is both criminal and victim.
 Döblin tells us from the very beginning that he has no chance: he is defeated before he even begins.
 But it is a defeat that is ultimately redeeming, for it brings about a new self-awareness and knowledge about one’s place in the world.

 Döblin’s structure is obviously indebted to Joyce: the fractured narrative, the non-chronological temporality, the multiple shifting perspectives, and the simultaneity of thoughts/actions are all hallmarks of Ulysses.
 (We even get a Blazes Boylan-type character, Reinhold, who is a kind of evil doppelgänger for Franz.
 But unlike Franz, Reinhold doesn’t transform, and his static state leads to his downfall, which is not redeeming, as it is for Franz.)
 The book also seems to be structured on Dante’s Inferno with nine books, corresponding to the nine circles of hell, and a “ride to Hell” in the final fifty pages.
-I haven’t seen any mention of that connection to Dante in any reading I’ve done on Döblin, but this connection seems fairly concrete.
+I haven’t seen any mention of the influence of Dante in any reading I’ve done on Döblin, but this connection seems fairly concrete in the text.

 Berlin Alexanderplatz (dir.
 Rainer Werner Fassbinder, 1980)

-And yet, this is the path that each of us must take if we are ever to learn any lessons in life.
-Salvation does lie at the end of suffering, but only for those who first go through the painful moments.
-For those at the lower end of the social rung, those moments will be longer, deeper, and more intense than for those who have more resources.
-In that sense, Döblin’s novel is very much in line with Dostoevsky’s fiction, which posits suffering as the necessary path by which one might achieve deliverance.
+And yet, this is the path that each of us must take if we are ever to learn the transformative lessons necessary to mature.
+The possibility of salvation does exist at the end of suffering, but only for those with the will to self-reflect on their most painful moments.
+For subjects like Franz at the lower end of the social order, such moments will be longer, deeper, and more intense than for those who have a greater variety resources to help them cope.
+In that sense, Döblin’s novel is very much in line with Dostoyevsky’s fiction, which posits suffering as the necessary path by which one might achieve deliverance.
 Döblin suggests that we must sacrifice our old selves if we are to be reborn as more insightful people.
-It will be painful — and, like Franz’s lost arm, the scars will remain with us — and it won’t necessarily make us happy, but the trials will transform us, for better or worse.
+It will be painful — and, like Franz’s lost arm, the scars will remain with us for a lifetime — and it won’t necessarily make us happy, but the trials will transform us, for better or worse.
 In the slang of contemporary social justice, it’s the only way to be woke.